edutomazini/siemens/question10-reverse/README.md

 # Siemens

-A use the idea of to use the same slot of memory to change the values.
+We use the idea of to use the same slot of memory to change the values.
 For exemplo, if you have two variables, x and y and want to change this values whitout an auxiliary varible you can use the same variables.
 Exemplo